Are Greeting Card Messages Getting Longer? A Very Serious Investigation

 And even people who don’t write their own messages inside cards want to feel like the pre-printed message represents them, says Carlos Llanso, a two-time president of the Greeting Card Association and the CEO of Legacy Publishing Group.
 When shopping, consumers first pick up a card because of the cover, but the message — or lack of one — is just as important.

 Because of that, card companies strive to create a variety of tones, from tongue-in-cheek to sincere.
-“One [card] writer describes herself as a professional empath who feels people’s feelings and then finds and crafts the words to help them connect authentically,” Tobaben describes.
+“One [card] writer describes herself as a professional empath who feels people’s feelings and then finds and crafts the words to help them connect authentically,” as Tobaben describes it.
 For some, the gushy card that person creates would be perfect.
 Meanwhile, I’d probably roll my eyes upon reading it; I like a simple or funny card to offset the soppy, tenderhearted shit I write to my friends and lovers.

-While you may not find them in the card aisle of your local pharmacy, there are plenty of independent card-makers, creating products for just about anyone.
-The recent NY Now conference in New York City has a huge stationary selection, where I saw everything from simple yet elegant letterpress notes to a whimsical, incredibly unique card featuring a cow that looked like Frida Kahlo (Frida Cowlo).
+While you may not always find them in the card aisle of your local pharmacy, there are plenty of independent card-makers, creating products for just about anyone.
+The recent NY Now conference in New York City has a huge stationery selection, where I saw everything from simple yet elegant letterpress notes to a whimsical, incredibly unique card featuring a cow that looked like Frida Kahlo (Frida Cowlo).
 I saw cards that were charming, plain, effusive, and everything in between.
 Some were sugary sweet and others were funny and even borderline raunchy.

 Advertisement